saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

 ===================

-To start, click :guilabel:`Create` on the main :guilabel:`SMS Marketing` dashboard, and Odoo reveals a blank SMS template, which can be configured in a number of different ways.
+To start, click :guilabel:`Create` on the main :guilabel:`SMS Marketing` dashboard, and Odoo reveals a blank SMS template form, which can be configured in a number of different ways.

 .. image:: sms_essentials/sms-create.png
    :align: center